SAP-samples/teched2022-IN261/exercises/ex5/README.md

 You've now seen what a mesh looks like in Advanced Event Mesh.
 You consumed the events from a queue on the second broker in the mesh - the one on the US West Coast.
 The forwarding of events has happened automatically based on the topic that the queue is subscribed to.

-You can easily extned this to the third broker by following the same procedure described above ...
+You can easily extend this to the third broker by following the same procedure described above ...

 Continue to - [Exercise 6 - Play Around with Advanced Event Mesh (optional)](../ex6/README.md)